The Goldwater Scholarship

 The following steps must be completed for an application to be considered for campus nomination:

-- Complete the Goldwater Pre-Application by the pre-application deadline to receive timely login access to the full application.
+2. Complete the Goldwater Pre-Application by the pre-application deadline to receive access to the full application and be matched with a Goldwater advisor.

-- After you complete the pre-application, you will be connected with a Goldwater advisor to review your intended letter writers and discuss your application.
+3. Meet with your assigned Goldwater advisor to review your intended letter writers and discuss your application.

 If you are selected as a Stanford nominee, you will work with the campus liaison and Goldwater advisors to refine your online application in early Winter Quarter.